University of Montevallo: Life Raft Debate

-Each professor gets to give an introductory account of his or her discipline then a brief rebuttal to the others.
+Each professor gives an introductory account of their discipline then a brief rebuttal to the others.
 At the end of the debate, the audience votes and the lucky winner claims the Oar and climbs aboard, waving goodbye to the others.
 Often, a seventh participant, the Devil's Advocate, appears and tries to convince the audience that the entire panel is unworthy and that all should be left behind to drown.
 In the following year, the defending champion faces five new challengers in a new debate.
 To date, no one has successfully defended the Oar.

 The first event was held in 1998 before an audience of roughly 200 people.
 Michael Sterner of the Mathematics Department carried the day with an impassioned defense of his discipline, touting both its usefulness and beauty and promising that, if he were to be saved, there would be "no more word problems ever."
 In the subsequent years the debate's popularity grew to attract more than 800 audience members per year.
 Following years saw victories by professors from a variety of academic disciplines.

 On March 12, 2010, the public radio show This American Life ran a story on the Life Raft Debate entitled "I'd Like to Spank the Academy."
 The story followed the events of the 2007 Life Raft Debate in which the Devil's Advocate, Jon Smith, a professor in the Department of English, successfully argued that all the panelists should be drowned because they were merely trying to be funny, not to educate or to defend the importance of their respective disciplines.
 Following the broadcast, several colleges and universities in the United States and abroad began hosting Life Raft Debates of their own.